vladbph/cymatix-doc/README.md

 ```
 The intent ***ORDER_PIZZA*** present here, because the purpose of this layer is to get ***the intent and slots/parameters values*** that come with it.
 ***PIZZA_KIND{t_kind}*** marks both instances of the mentioned pizza kinds.
-The resulting deduction after applying both layers will be:
+The resulting inference after applying both layers will be:
 ```json
 {
     "t_utt":"i would like to place an order for small BBQ chicken and large meat pizza",